-HAT is designed to help social service professionals gain a working knowledge of fair housing law, landlord/tenant law, and housing subsidy programs.
+Housing Advocates Training (HAT) is a two-day training designed to help social service professionals/advocates gain a working knowledge of fair housing law, landlord/tenant law, and housing subsidy programs.

-WPS will focus on the Department of Human Service’s most popular programs, including cash assistance, food assistance, state disability assistance and Medicaid.
-There will also be a brief overview of Social Security programs, including SSI, RSDI and Medicare.
-The session will include explanations of these programs, including covered services and eligibility requirements, as well as advocacy strategies.
-Please bring your questions and cases, discussion is welcome.
-[Note: WPS is one three-hour session.]
+PBT is an optional 2-hour training offered in conjunction with HAT that focuses on the Department of Human Services’ most popular programs, including cash assistance, food assistance, state disability assistance, and Medicaid.
+There is also a brief overview of Social Security programs, including SSI, RSDI, and Medicare.
+The session includes explanations of these programs, including covered services and eligibility requirements, as well as advocacy strategies.